-If successful, the provisional lecturer is granted an accredited lecturer.
+If successful, the provisional lecturer is granted Full Accreditation.

 8. Cancelling of Accreditation

 The KMEIA National Council reserve the right to cancel the accreditation of any lecturer teaching the AKC course.
 The person affected may reapply 2 years after their accreditation has been cancelled.